13 Types of Welding Defects, Their Causes and Remedies

 5. Weld crack

-Weld cracks, a type of welding defect, can appear in the fused zone or heat affected zone due to factors such as the contraction of the solidifying metal and grain growth.
+Weld cracks, a type of welding defect, can appear in the fused zone or heat-affected zone due to factors such as the contraction of the solidifying metal and grain growth.
 These cracks can be classified as cold cracks, solidification cracks, and reheating cracks.
 The most serious type of welding defect is a weld crack, which is not accepted by all industry standards.

 There are different types of cracks depending on the temperature at which they occur.
-Hot cracks can occur during the welding process or during the crystallization process of the weld joint, with temperatures rising over 10,000C.
-Cold cracks, which appear after the weld has been completed and the metal temperature has decreased, are more common in welding steel due to deformities in the steel structure.
+Hot cracks can occur during the welding process or during the crystallization process of the weld joint, with temperatures rising over 10,000°C.

 Crater cracks occur at the end of the welding process before the operator finishes a pass on the weld joint.
 Causes include hydrogen use, residual stress from solidification shrinkage, base metal contamination, high welding speed but low current, no preheat before starting welding, poor joint design, and high content of sulfur and carbon in the metal.